ianrelecker/adsec/docs/concepts.md

 The ultimate goal for many attackers is to achieve domain dominance (e.g., obtaining Domain Admin privileges).
 Properly secured domain controllers, restricted privileged account usage, and implementing PAW strategies help prevent this.

+### 5. Advanced Attack Techniques

+#### Kerberoasting

+Attackers target service accounts with SPNs to request and offline crack service tickets.
+This technique allows attackers to obtain service account passwords without sending suspicious traffic or requiring elevated privileges.

+#### AS-REP Roasting

+By targeting accounts with Kerberos pre-authentication disabled, attackers can request AS-REP tickets and attempt to crack them offline to reveal passwords.

+#### NTLM Relay

+Attackers capture NTLM authentication traffic and relay it to another service to authenticate as the user.
+Proper implementation of SMB signing, LDAP signing, and channel binding helps prevent these attacks.

+#### Active Directory Certificate Services (ADCS) Abuse

+Misconfigured certificate templates can be exploited to obtain certificates for other users, enabling impersonation and unauthorized privilege escalation.

+### 6. Group Policy Security

+Group Policy is a powerful mechanism that can either strengthen security or, if misconfigured, introduce security vulnerabilities:

+- Overprivileged user rights assignments can lead to privilege escalation
+- Weak security settings can enable attack techniques
+- Insufficient audit policies can allow attacks to go undetected
+- Improper GPO permissions can enable attackers to modify security settings

 ## Remediation Strategies

 ### Immediate Actions